 Nancy Potter House opens its doors to the community

-Estuary’s new Community Hub in Nelson Close, Topsham, opens its doors to the public on Monday 2nd July.
-Francis Luscombe MBE and Mary Darnley Smith will formally open Nancy Potter House and Rev. Janice Cackett from St Margaret’s Church will bless the new Hub.
-At 10.30am, schoolchildren from Clyst Heath School will take centre stage performing at one of our It’s Fun to Sing sessions.
-All the community is welcome to join us for this opening event.
+Estuary’s new Community Hub in Nelson Close, Topsham, opened its doors to the public on Monday 2nd July.
+Our co-founders, Francis Luscombe MBE and Mary Darnley Smith formally opened Nancy Potter House whilst Rev. Janice Cackett from St Margaret’s Church blessed the new Hub.
+We were then delighted to welcome school children from Clyst Heath School to take centre stage performing at one of our It’s Fun to Sing sessions.

 Nancy Potter House opening hours:

 Monday to Friday 9.00am – 5.00pm